Independent Young Person

 - Kitchen Management

-- What pan? burnt pots, kitchen dangers, cleaning the cleaners, labelling.
+- Which pan?
+Burnt pots, kitchen dangers, cleaning the cleaners, labelling.

 - Laundry Management

-- What detergent when, cleaning the cleaners, sorting and washing, following labels.
+- Which detergent and when?
+Cleaning the cleaners, sorting and washing, following labels.

 - General Household Management